These 15 natural antibiotic alternatives will help you fight off bacterial infections—without destroying your immune-supporting gut bacteria!

-Apple Cider Vinegar contains malic acid, an antibiotic substance.
-“It’s a virtual infusion of amino acids, vitamins, and minerals” (The Most Effective Natural Cures on Earth, 297).
+Apple cider vinegar contains malic acid, an antibiotic substance.
+“It’s a virtual infusion of amino acids, vitamins, and minerals” (The Most Effective Natural Cures on Earth, p 297).

 Drink apple cider vinegar with hot water, lemon, and honey to break up mucus and infection in your sinuses and relieve a sore throat.
 Break up that infected mucus and blow it out and away.